uptane/uptane.github.io/governance.md

 * Andre Weimerskirch of Lear Corporation and University of Michigan Transportation Research Institute
 * Arthur Taylor of HERE Technologies
 * Cameron Mott of Southwest Research Institute
-* Gloria Danna of General Telecom Systems
+* Gloria Danna of Ford
 * Ira McDonald of High North Inc
 * Philip Lapczynski of Renesas
 * Russ Bielawski of Secure Embedded Systems